Horsemen's Center Rock Climbing

 and other areas the popularity has waned considerably.

 The rock here is very much like Joshua Tree, and like there varies considerably from formation to formation with quality ranging from decent to execllent.
 Most of the rock is a somwhat grainy tan color but the best stuff is chocolate brown or grey and noticeably smoother in texture.

 The routes tend to be on the shorter side, ranging from 25-80' with most around the 40-50' mark, fully bolted and equipped with chain or cold shuts for anchors.
 Despite the diminutive nature of some of the routes the climbing is fun and it can be a great place to escape the cold during the winter months.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Horseman's Center :
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Horsemen's Center :

 BETA PHOTO: At the end of the fence is the trailhead into Hors...